omarandresjimenez/MovieCatalog/README.md

 ## Development API REST server

 Open project with Visual Studio 2019+ and Run with default options.
+THis is under UserManagementApi folder.

 Set in the appsettings.json file the Connection string with the SQL server DB.